 - Disseminating environmental information related to biodiversity conservation and environmental protection.

 The Albertine Watch human rights program will focus on;

 Human Rights Defenders

-- Providing capacity-building support to human rights defenders and organization at risk in Uganda, Kenya, Cameroon, Nigeria, Democratic Republic of Congo, Rwanda, Tanzania, South Sudan, and Somalia to enable activists and journalists under threat in sub-Sahara Africa to continue their important advocacy to advance human rights, land rights, environmental rights, and indigenous people’s rights.
+- Providing capacity-building support to human rights defenders and organizations at risk to enable activists and journalists under threat to continue their important advocacy to advance human rights, land rights, environmental rights, and indigenous people’s rights.

-- Disseminating human rights information related to human rights defenders protection, indigenous people’s rights, land rights, political participation, civil rights and technology for human rights
+- Disseminating human rights information related to human rights defenders protection, indigenous people’s rights, land rights, civil rights and technology for human rights

 - To achieve this mission, the Albert Watch will also continue with the mobilization of funding and technical support, capacity building for staff and volunteers to enable the organization to deliver its mandate of environmental protection and human rights defenders support.